SaiHeinThetAung/Admin-Panel/README.md

 - The backend initializes the `users` table in the `admin_panel` database and seeds it with an admin user:
   - Username: `admin`
   - Email: `admin@example.com`
-  - Password: `admin123`
+  - Password: `password`
   - Role: `admin`

 Wait until you see logs indicating the services are running:
 - Backend: `Server running on port 5005`
-- Frontend: Served via Nginx on port 80
+- Frontend: Served via Nginx on port 3001
 - MySQL: Ready when healthcheck passes

 ### 4. Access the Application
-- **Frontend**: Open `http://localhost` in your browser to view the dashboard.
+- **Frontend**: Open `http://localhost:3001` in your browser to view the dashboard.
 - **Backend API**: Access `http://localhost:5005/api/users` to verify the seeded user (use a tool like Postman or curl).
 - **MySQL**: Optionally connect to `localhost:3306` with a MySQL client (e.g., MySQL Workbench) using `root`/`root` (or your updated password).